jamiemcstay/Project-1/README.md

 #### Footer

->The main purpose of the footer in this website was to provide links to social media and a form for the visitor to subscribe to a newsletter, and keep up to date with touring schedules, new releases, and any developments that happen with the band.
+The main purpose of the footer in this website was to provide links to social media, and a form for the user to subscribe to a newsletter:

+- Keep up to date with touring schedules,
+- New releases
+- New developments that happen with the band.

+Within the form, I used a required attribute on the input elements to ensure the user enters a name and email address befor submitting their information.

 Also, I included some links that are standard in terms of a copyright tag,  a link to the designers webpage, and a link to the  cookie policy.